Dr. Dharmendra Kumar MD

-Psychiatric Consultant Houston
+Psychiatric Consultant in Houston

 Holistic Psychiatrist Specialist Houston

-Dharmendra.
-Kumar MD
+Dr. Dharmendra Kumar MD

 Dharmendra Kumar, MD is a dedicated, Board Certified Psychiatrist providing comprehensive evidence based care to patients with various issues related to mental health.
 He is also one of very few psychiatrists in the nation who is board certified in Brain InjuryMedicine.
 In addition to treating common psychiatric illnesses, Dr. Kumar also provides consultation services for mental and behavioral health issues experienced by people who have had a brain injury, stroke, spinal cord injury, and other neurological issues.